 Call 911 or go to the nearest emergency room immediately if you experience any of the above symptoms.

-The portal vein transports blood from several organs in the gastrointestinal tract to the liver.
+The portal vein transports blood from several organs in the gastrointestinal tract into the liver.
 Esophageal varices are a direct result of high blood pressure in the portal vein.
 This condition is called portal hypertension.
 It causes blood to build up in nearby blood vessels, including those in your esophagus.
-Veins begin to dilate and swell as a result of increased blow flow.
+Veins begin to dilate and swell as a result of increased blood flow.

 Cirrhosis is the most common cause of portal hypertension.
 Cirrhosis is a severe scarring of the liver that often develops due to excessive alcohol consumption or serious infections, such as hepatitis.
 Another potential cause of portal hypertension is portal vein thrombosis, a condition that occurs when blood clots inside the portal vein.

 In some cases, the cause of portal hypertension is unknown.
 This is referred to as idiopathic portal hypertension.

 Esophageal varices are more likely to bleed if you have:

 - red marks on the esophageal varices as seen on a lighted stomach scope (endoscopy)

 - a bacterial infection